decentralized-identity/trust-establishment/spec/v1/spec.md

 **Example 4 - Government Flight Regulations**

-In this example, the government identified by `did:example:government` is authoring a document showing for which airlines (the given entities) the qualifications needed for each of their pilots: information about a requisite flight school and medical report.
+In this example, the government identified by `did:example:government` is authoring a document showing the qualifications needed that each airline (the given entities) will require of each of their pilots: information about a requisite flight school and medical report.

 ::: example
   ```json